-Your Gmail account can feel like an extension of yourself, and there’s a good chance you’ve had the same one for as far back as you can remember.
-So deciding to delete you Gmail account is a potentially big commitment.
+Your Gmail account can feel like an extension of you, and there’s a good chance you’ve had the same one for as far back as you can remember.
+So deciding to delete your Gmail account is a potentially big commitment.

 Things to Do First

 The next thing to do, if you so wish, is to download all the important emails from your Gmail account.
 Google actually has a built-in tool for doing this.
 It’s called the Download your data page.
-Go to it, then de-select all the boxes apart from Mail.
-(You can click the “Select none” box, then just click the cross next to Mail to turn it into a tick.)
+Visit the link, then de-select all the boxes apart from Mail.
+(Click the “Select none” box, then just click the slider next to ‘Mail’ to turn it blue.)
 You can also choose to only save emails under certain labels.
 Just click “All mail” next to Mail to choose which labels to download.

-Once you’re ready, click Next, then follow the instructions to save your inbox contents.
+Once you’re ready, click Next, then follow the instructions to save your inbox content.

 2. On the My Account screen click the “Delete your account or services” option highlighted in red below.